Scheduled MonumentsWalesCairn on Mynydd-March-Hywel

 What is Cairn on Mynydd-March-Hywel?

-Cairn on Mynydd-March-Hywel is a round cairn of Prehistoric date situated in Wales and designated as a Scheduled Ancient Monument under the reference GM327.
+Cairn on Mynydd-March-Hywel is a round cairn located in Wales, designated as a Scheduled Ancient Monument under Cadw reference GM327.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM327.

 What period does Cairn on Mynydd-March-Hywel date from?

 Cairn on Mynydd-March-Hywel dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Cairn on Mynydd-March-Hywel?